Robertfarb/whiteboarding-curriculum/w13_plus/afterJSC.md

 * Review [non technical readings][non-tech] from the main course.
 * Most importantly, keep coding.
 Read about the importance of an [impressive Github][github].

+until you are excused by your career coach.
+After you hit 150 applications, tell your coach and asked to be removed from roll.
+* Even after being excused, continue coming back.
+Students that search from the office have a better work environment and find jobs faster.
+* Focus on studying for interviews and polishing on projects.

 <!-- LINKS -->
 <!-- Job Search Projects -->
 [js-project]: projects/js-project/js-project.md